swadeepsingh/machine-learning/README.md

+This repository provides the implementation of some of the basic algorithms used in machine learning domain.

 # Foundations of Machine Learning
 1. Focus on the analysis and theory of algorithms.
 2. Multi-class classification; ranking; regression; algorithmic stability; dimensionality reduction